UK Conservatives pick Kemi Badenoch as new leader, first Black woman to head a big British party

 A business secretary in Sunak's government, Badenoch was born in London to Nigerian parents and spent much of her childhood in the West African country.

-A critic of multiculturalism and self-proclaimed enemy of wokeness Badenoch has criticized gender-neutral bathrooms and government plans to reduce U.K. carbon emissions.
+A self-proclaimed enemy of wokeness Badenoch opposes identity politics, gender-neutral bathrooms and government plans to reduce U.K. carbon emissions.
 During the leadership campaign she drew criticism for saying that “not all cultures are equally valid,” and for suggesting that maternity pay was excessive.

 Tim Bale, professor of politics at Queen Mary University of London, said the Conservative Party was likely to “swing towards the right both in terms of its economic policies and its social policies” under Badenoch.

-Note: This story has been corrected to say Badenoch is the fourth female Conservative leader, not the third.